bool3max/dfdmenu/README.md

 The script also respects `.desktop`'s `NoDisplay` properties and doesn't cache nor display apps that match that criteria.

 If you are using `dmenu` instead of `dmenu-wl` just change the executable in the script.
 Their options are mutually exclusive.

+The script tracks and caches `.desktop` files in `/usr/share/applications` and `$HOME/.local/share/applications`.
+If you wish to track `.desktop` files in any other location, modify the script and append them to the `locations` variable.

+## Pacmam hook

+To use the provided `pacman` hook, replace `/path/to/dfdmenu` with an actual path to the `dfdmenu` script on your machine and place the hook file in a location in which pacman will recognize it (most likely `/etc/pacman.d/hooks`).

+This will result in the cache being (re)generated once any `pacman` operation modifies any .desktop file.